-Credits: 4 (3 lecture, 1 lab) (F,S based on Sufficient Demand) This course is an introduction to geologic principles, with an emphasis upon geologic processes (plate tectonics, mountain building, and weathering); rock types (igneous, sedimentary, and metamorphic); and geologic hazards (volcanoes and earthquakes).
+Term: (F,S based on Sufficient Demand)

+This course is an introduction to geologic principles, with an emphasis upon geologic processes (plate tectonics, mountain building, and weathering); rock types (igneous, sedimentary, and metamorphic); and geologic hazards (volcanoes and earthquakes).
 Some time will be spent discussing geologic time; water and mineral resources; landforms; and glaciers.
 The laboratory portion of this course will include mineral and rock identification; topographic map reading; basic interpretation of geologic maps; and other activities dealing with topics covered in lecture.
 It is strongly recommended that students have good basic algebra skills.